 Can you really know what is best for them?

 The more you are willing to ask yourself these questions, the more you will find your perspective shifting as you return to the present.
 You can only be truly present with your child when you are not thinking about the past or the future .

 The more present you are, the more space for genuine connection with your child and the more possibilities you can see.
 It opens up space to find creative solutions to any issue that arises around gaming.

 To be able to live with my children without being controlled by fearful thoughts made such a positive difference to our lives.

 3. Learn how to solve problems cooperatively.

-My new course Making Peace with Screens and Gaming is my response to the stress, worry and self-doubt that I’ve witnessed among parents that have dared to let their children explore the world of TV, movies, YouTube and video games.
-I share the details of my story and my system for living peacefully with my game-loving sons.
-It’s an opportunity to meet together and investigate the fears that bring us into conflict with our children and to find fresh ways of approaching technology use.
+In my self-paced online course Making Peace with Screens and Gaming I tell the story of how we lived with unlimited screen time for 15 years.
+This course is my response to the stress, worry and self-doubt that I’ve witnessed among parents that have dared to let their children explore the world of TV, movies, YouTube and video games.
+I give you clear guidance on how to investigate the fears that bring you into conflict with our children and how to find fresh ways of approaching technology use.